 - HC-05 or HC-06 Bluetooth Submodule (Either one will work, I found the HC-06 a little bit cheaper)

 - Reyax RY8253F GPS Module The older RYN725AI also works but is discontinued, as a commenter below pointed out.
-You want a GPS module that can do 10hz, has serial, has flash, and is powered by 3.3V to 6V.
+You want a GPS module that can do 10hz, has serial, has flash, and is powered by 3.3V to 6V with 3.3V logic.

 - USB Mini Breakout Board (Although I wish I’d gotten a USB Micro Breakout Board, since I have more of those cables – should also work)